 This breakfast recipe is best when served warm and fresh.
 The texture will change once it cools down and is refrigerated.
 I still highly recommend this recipe.

 When to Serve Blueberry Lemon Cronuts

-When is a wrong time for a delightful cronut?
-Breakfast, brunch, mid-day snack or even a midnight dessert.
+When is the wrong time for a delightful cronut?
+Breakfast, brunch, mid-day snack, or even a midnight dessert.
 This recipe is dynamite no matter the time of day.
 It also offers an elegant presentation value for guests.

 If you are looking for something different and unique, try my Cronuts recipe.
 They are rather easy to make, bursting with flavor and flakey and delightful with each bite.